DC801/BM-Badge/SD_Card/MAGE/README.md

 On the map, set this as the entity's [`on_interact`](#on_interact-scripts) property.
 (E.g. Blacksmith's [`on_interact`](#on_interact-scripts) = `show_dialog-blacksmith-start`)

 If all branches contain the same starting behavior (such as stopping idle actions and/or facing the player before saying various things), those actions should be done at the very top of the start script.

-(If this behavior is only done most of the time, it should be split into its own script, and instead all branches with that shared behavior should use [`COPY_SCRIPT`](#copy_script) for those actions as appropriate.)
+>Actions done in most of the branches (but not all of them) might be included between the start branches' logic checks, but depending on the branching structure, you might instead want to split this shared behavior into its own script and use [`COPY_SCRIPT`](#copy_script) at the beginning of the relevant branches.

 If possible, all the root-level branching logic should be done in this script, e.g. checking whether you've heard a character's backstory.